GESIS-Methods-Hub/guidelines-for-methods/method-checklist.md

 # Method preparation checklist

-The Methods checklist provides the minimum criteria that need to be met for the methods to be submitted to the Methods Hub.
+Please comply with the checklists to ensure your content is ready for publishing on the [Methods Hub portal](https://methodshub.gesis.org/).

 Method Name: ____________________________________